-B. USE OF DOGS
+B. USE OF DOGS/SPECIALLY TRAINED ANIMALS

-The Board authorizes the use of specially trained dogs to detect the presence of drugs and devices such as bombs on school property under the conditions established in the Superintendent's administrative guidelines.
+The Board authorizes the use of specially trained dogs and/or other specially trained animals to detect the presence of drugs and devices such as bombs on school property under the conditions established in the Superintendent's administrative guidelines.